fl0mb/fl0mb.github.io/content/posts/AutoTLS/index.md

 **Disclaimer: use this configuration only for testing purposes!**
 The [ACME protocol](https://datatracker.ietf.org/doc/html/rfc8555) ensures that you can not request certificates for domains you do not own, additionally, services like [Let's Encrypt](https://letsencrypt.org/) are rate-limited and you might therefore not be able to request a legitimate certificate after too many false attempts.
 For that reason Caddy requires you to configure restrictions when using `on_demand_tls`.
 This is implemented via the `ask` option, which is an endpoint to which Caddy will send an HTTP request to confirm the domain before attempting to issue a certificate.

-In this example we configured Caddy itself to confirm these requests which would lead to the kind of behavior initially observed.
+In this example we configured Caddy itself to confirm these requests, which would lead to the kind of behavior initially observed.